toolness/hive-django/README.md

   to users.
 If `DEBUG` is enabled, this defaults to `http://localhost:PORT`.
 Otherwise, it must be defined.
 * `DATABASE_URL` is the URL for the database.
 Defaults to a `sqlite://` URL pointing to `db.sqlite3` at the root of the repository.
+If this value is the name of another (all-caps) environment variable, e.g.
+  `HEROKU_POSTGRESQL_AMBER_URL`, that variable's value will be used as the database URL.

 <!-- Links -->